 Ruling

-- 1. The Supreme Court denied Lockheed's petition and upheld the CA's Amended Decision.
+- The Supreme Court denied Lockheed's petition for lack of merit.

-- 2. The COA has primary jurisdiction to examine, audit, and settle all debts and claims due from or owing to the Government or any of its subdivisions, agencies, and instrumentalities.
+- However, before execution of a money judgment against UP can proceed, a claim for payment of the judgment award must first be filed with the Commission on Audit (COA), which has primary jurisdiction to examine, audit, and settle all debts and claims of any sort due from or owing the Government or any of its subdivisions, agencies, and instrumentalities, including government-owned or controlled corporations.

-- 3. The garnishment was erroneously carried out without going through the proper procedure of filing a claim with the COA.
+- The Court also dismissed the fait accompli argument, holding that since the garnishment was erroneously carried out without following the proper procedure (filing a claim with COA), UP is entitled to reimbursement of the garnished funds plus interest.

 Doctrines